 Officer name Nature of interest Reason for conflict Click here to enter text.
 Choose an item.
-[Explain the specific circumstances of this If indirect, the type of indirect interest is: person's conflict of interest.]
+[Explain the specific circumstances of this person's conflict of interest.]
+If indirect, the type of indirect interest is: person's commet of interest.
 Choose an item.